gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

     ```

-    The underlying reason for this is simply JavaScript and Python do
+    The underlying reason for this is JavaScript and Python do
     instantiation very differently.
 By explicitly calling the JavaScript
     class's `new` method PyScript both signals and honours this difference.